* MANOLOS (10.00)

 * I A-PEAR INTO YOUR LIFE (9.00)

-Pasote blanco tequila, pear infusion, agave nectar & splash club soda
+Pasote blanco tequila, pear infusion, agave nectar & splash of club soda

 * CORAZON CONTENTO (9.00)